Here you’ll find resources you can use to help your students apply for the PwC Scholarship

-- How the student stands out from the crowd – this might be through sports, art, music, dance.
+- How the student stands out from the crowd – this might be through sports, art, music, dance etc.

 - Key achievements so far.

-- The school must provide a letter of support to each of their top students.
-The student should submit this as part of their application.
+- The school must provide a letter of support for each of their top students.
+The student should then submit this as part of their application.

-- Please note, you are no longer required to log in to our website and nominate your students.
+- Please note, you’re no longer required to log in to our website and nominate your students.

 Letter of support from the school

 - A letter should be provided for each student applying for the scholarship.
-Each school can support up to 5 students submitting scholarship applications.
+Each school can support up to five students submitting scholarship applications.

 - adversity the student has overcome

-- a particular talent in the area of finance, economics or accounting
+- a particular talent in an area aligned with our business

 - a clear intent to pursue a career aligned with PwC’s business areas